 - Ensure that federal, state, and local funds designated for elementary and secondary education are used only for public schools.

-- Support adequate, equitable, predictable and understandable funding for public education that is budgeted and distributed to ensure long-term stability for the orderly operation of schools.
+- Support adequate, equitable, predictable, and understandable funding for public education that is budgeted and distributed to ensure long-term stability for the orderly operation of schools, especially in high-need school districts.

 - Support and encourage that state aid be provided at a minimum of 50% of total educational costs, exclusive of federal or other sources of aid.